jorana/controls_2021/README.md

  - student4a_racing.ipynb

 The following notebooks will work:
+- student0_example_notebook.ipynb
 - student2_system_identification.ipynb
 - student3_basic_control.ipynb
 - student4_advanced_control.ipynb
 - student4b_racing_noninteractive.ipynb

-You must add a new code cell at the top of each notebook and add (and execute) this command:
+However, you must add a new code cell at the top of each notebook and add (and execute) this command:

 ```!wget https://raw.githubusercontent.com/freise/controls_2021/main/module.py```

-Do do that follow the link to open one of the notebooks in Google Colab:
+Follow this link to open one of the notebooks in Google Colab:

 https://colab.research.google.com/github/freise/controls_2021/